MiniGeospatial/ai-fun/Readme.md

-# Having fun with AI
+# Having fun with AI / ML and other odds and sods

 A small repo to practice and experiment with different methods of Machine learning.